chhotii-alex/example-task/README.md

 - invoke `pm2 stop 0` to stop serving task

 If any of this doesn't work as advertised, please open an Issue and vent me all the details, thanks!

+# Misc.
+Notes

+* This uses the full-screen API to take over the user's screen.
+If you don't want that, it's controlled by a boolean.
+* Safari has its own special security protections.
+A full-screen web app has only limited ability to get keyboard events.
+Do not use Safari if you want full-screen!
+* Yes, this is a web app in a browser, implying that you can have subjects run from their own computer anywhere in the world.
+Think carefully before having your subjects do your protocol outside your supervision, on equipment you don't control, though.
+Subjects may do surprising and unexpected things, such as not paying attention, wandering off during a task, taking notes on things that you're trying to test their brains' memory for, etc. As far as equipment goes, you will need to carefully vet your app for how it works on all broswers, all device types, and all screen sizes.
+Highly recommended that even though all subjects have devices these days, you have them come into your lab and use computers you control, to get valid and reliable results.